Ocawesome101/oc-monolith/init/DOCS.md

 # InitMe

-InitMe is the default ComputOS init system.
+InitMe is the default Monolith init system.
 It provides the `io` and `package` APIs, as well as removing all non-standard-Lua APIs from `_G`.

 The `package` library only includes `path`, `loaded`, and `searchpath`; no other features were deemed necessary.
 It also provides `dofile` and `require` implementations.